HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 translators: []
 rmarx_bio: Dr. Robin Marx is a web performance expert at Akamai Technologies.
 He studies the performance and operation of modern web protocols such as HTTP/2, HTTP/3, and QUIC.
 Robin often speaks about web performance at international conferences, making complex situations more understandable for the general public.
 results: https://docs.google.com/spreadsheets/d/1PfTZkbmgyLA3NmEICeCyxpMWgP7cKY7EsZl9RciE5S4/
-featured_quote: We can see that support for HTTP/3 has steadily risen, up to 26% (desktop) and 28% (mobile) in 2024.
+featured_quote: CDNs are the outsized driving force between the fast adoption of many of these new technologies.
+This is both "good" and "bad" for the ecosystem in my opinion.
 featured_stat_1: 85%
-featured_stat_label_1: Percentage of requests in the dataset that uses HTTP/2 or HTTP/3.
+featured_stat_label_1: Requests that use HTTP/2 or HTTP/3.
 featured_stat_2: 10%
-featured_stat_label_2: Percentage of pages in the dataset that indicate HTTP/3 support through DNS HTTPS records.
+featured_stat_label_2: Pages that indicate HTTP/3 support through DNS HTTPS records.
 featured_stat_3: 20%
-featured_stat_label_3: Percentage of pages in the dataset that preload at least one resource.
+featured_stat_label_3: Pages that preload at least one resource.
 doi: 10.5281/zenodo.14065825
 ---